dreshetnyak/AudioCat/README.md

 ## Version History

-### AudioCat 5.0.0.alpha2
+### AudioCat 5.0.0.alpha3
-Bug.
-AsParallel was used incorrectly when remuxing files, there was no parallelism.
-Fix.
-Now clean up after the concatenation is done in parallel.
-New.
-Added the start number and format for tempate chapters generator.
+Work in progress, remaking the the chapters generator.
-Fix.
-The chapter generator button renamed to 'Apply'.
+Added a CUE parser and builder, not yet wired it up.

 Backlog.
 Redo the gray icons.